How agreements work on Mable

 Why does my support worker provide notes?

-When support workers submit their support hours on Mable, they’re prompted to write support notes for the session.
-They’re also asked if any incidents happened during the session.
-Workers who provide services to clients with a Home Care Package are required to provide health and wellbeing notes if they notice a change or deterioration in a client’s health and wellbeing.
+Workers who provide services to clients who receive Support at Home funding are required to provide health and wellbeing notes if they notice a change or deterioration in a client’s health and wellbeing.
 This helps the funding provider to give timely assistance and meet Aged Care Quality and Safety Standards.

 What are support notes and why does my worker provide them?